 That said, not everyone is a suitable candidate.
 Certain disorders or health conditions may be better suited to an alternative treatment or surgery.
 It’s always best to liaise with a vein specialist to determine if this is the right treatment for you.

-Why not make an appointment with Dr. Akinwande and the team at MINT STL.
+Why not make an appointment with Dr. Akinwande and the team at one of our 5 clinics, including the latest addition in Chicago, IL..
 We specialize in non-surgical scientifically proven methods to treat varicose veins.